martinmarroyo/spark-kafka-hudi-env/README.md

 sc = spark.sparkContext
 sc.setLogLevel("OFF") # Adjust the logging level here (set to 'OFF' by default due to hudi's verbosity)
 ```
-You can simply copy/paste this into the first cell of any notebook that you need to use Pyspark with and just add in your AWS credentials and update the `APP_NAME`.
+You can simply copy/paste this into the first cell of any notebook that you need to use Pyspark in.
+Just add in your AWS credentials (if needed) and update the `APP_NAME`.

 ### Testing Hudi